asrael/fireworks-rs/README.md

 **[demo](https://pub.colonq.computer/~asrael/fireworks)**

 > [!TIP]
-> click the sky to spawn a firework burst
+> click the sky to launch a firework